A Remodel with Edgecomb Gray & Urbane Bronze

 Well, we’ve been living in our home for one year and SO FAR SO GOOD!
-Our previous homes all had 4-year expiry dates (excluding our ‘summer house‘ adventure), but I think we’re in this one for the long haul.
+Our previous homes all had four-year expiry dates (excluding our ‘summer house‘ adventure), but I think we’re in this one for the long haul.
 And while I’m already pining for fresh new paint colours and some changes here and there (don’t tell Tim), I’m still loving our living room remodel.

 But, before you get to see the transformation, we’re going to look at things from the entryway’s point of view…